Amira Willighagen: Holland's Got Talent

 Willighagen auditioned for Holland's Got Talent and so impressed the judging panel with her version of "O Mio Babbino Caro" from Puccini's opera Gianni Schicchi that within seconds the judges were staring in awe and disbelief.
-Her performance rapidly became a YouTube hit, with over 43 million views, as of August 2022.
+Her performance rapidly became a YouTube hit, with over 150 million combined views, as of January 2024.
 In the semi-finals, she performed Gounod's "Ave Maria".
 "You're a star who belongs on stage!", said Dan Karaty, one of the judges, after her performance in the semi-finals.
-In the final she sang "Nessun Dorma", from Puccini's opera Turandot.
+In the final she sang "Nessun dorma", from Puccini's opera Turandot.
 She won the competition with over 50% of the votes of the TV-viewers and audience.